felixblaschke/simple_animations/README.md

 By default, animations will play automatically.
 You can set a `delay` to make `PlayAnimationBuilder` wait for a given amount of time.

+The delay is ignored when `developerMode` is enabled because the [Animation Developer Tools](#animation-developer-tools) take over playback control.

 <!-- #code example/sa_flutter_app/lib/readme/animation_builder/pa_delay.dart -->
 ```dart
 import 'package:flutter/material.dart';